 For example, if you’re running a conference, your goal can be: acquire 100 registrants in two months.
 This goal will now guide your Facebook Ad strategy and help you choose the right type of ad.

 Step 3: Choose an objective for your campaign

 Now that you have created your Facebook Page and have goals for your ads, you can now go into the Facebook Ads manager and choose an objective for your ad.

 If your goal is to acquire registrants for an upcoming event, the Facebook Ad objective you would choose is to “Raise attendance at your event.”
 Or if you want to drive people to your blog, then you would choose the objective, “Send people to your website.”

 Step 4: Choose your target audience and ad spend

 After you’re done choosing your target audience, you can then choose how much you want to spend on your ad.
-Make sure your ad spend is efficient and effective.
 The ad budget you set is the maximum amount you want to spend.
 If you choose to have a daily budget, the amount you enter will be the maximum amount you’ll spend each day.
-If you do lifetime budget, the amount you enter is the maximum you’ll spend during the lifetime of your ad.
+If you do a lifetime budget, the amount you enter is the maximum you’ll spend during the lifetime of your ad.

 Step 5: Choose how you want your ad to look

 The actual creation of the ad is the fun part of advertising on Facebook.
 Choose your images, headline, body text, as well as placement of the actual ad.
-You can have up to 5 images, and the headline text can only be 25 characters.
+You can have up to five images and the headline text can only be 25 characters.

 Keep in mind that because your headline is so short, your copy has to be intriguing enough for people to want to click on it.
 Along with the headline, there is also text that will accompany the post.
-This can only be 90 characters long, which means your copy needs to effectively and concisely portray what the content is about (think about it as a really good Tweet!).
+This can only be 90 characters long, which means your copy needs to be clear and concise (think of it as a really good Tweet!).